MicrosoftDocs/win32/desktop-src/automat/passing-safearray-of-udts.md

 ---
 title: Passing a Safearray of UDTs
 description: For passing a safearrray of UDTs, the designer of the server describes the data types of the UDT in a IDL file.
 The client needs the type library to fetch the IRecordInfo Interface.
-The safearray is then created with SafeArrayCreateEx. ms.assetid: '55a1effb-067f-4ae7-9e88-bccbfd7da433'
+The safearray is then created with SafeArrayCreateEx. ms.assetid: 55a1effb-067f-4ae7-9e88-bccbfd7da433 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Passing a Safearray of UDTs

 For passing a safearrray of UDTs, the designer of the server describes the data types of the UDT in a IDL file.
-The client needs the type library to fetch the [**IRecordInfo**](irecordinfo.md) Interface.
-The safearray is then created with [**SafeArrayCreateEx**](safearraycreateex.md).
+The client needs the type library to fetch the [**IRecordInfo**](/windows/previous-versions/oaidl/nn-oaidl-irecordinfo?branch=master) Interface.
+The safearray is then created with [**SafeArrayCreateEx**](/windows/previous-versions/OleAuto/nf-oleauto-safearraycreateex?branch=master).

 The following is the IDL for a safearray of UDTs to be passed: